AyrtonB/JAPSI/site/content/_index.md

     sector

-    In 2010 we were invited to provide consultancy services in the early stages of what was to become the world’s largest wind farm, something that we continue to be involved with during the operations & maintenance phase.
+    In 2010 we were invited to provide consultancy services in the early stages of what was to become the world’s largest wind farm, something that we continue to be involved with during the Operations & Maintenance phase.

     In that time we have also provided services to other wind farms operators and shareholders, ranging from early stage planning through to O&M support.